Onto-Med/top-deployment/docs/administration/administration.md

 ```

 ### Protection with OAuth2
-If you want to protect front and backend with OAuth2 authentication, you must set up a [Keycloak](https://hub.docker.com/r/jboss/keycloak/) server and use an "*-auth" variant of the top-frontend image.
-Respective Keycloak containers are already included in the [docker-compose.yml](docker-compose.yml) file.
+If you want to protect front and backend with OAuth2 authentication, you must set up a [Keycloak](https://hub.docker.com/r/jboss/keycloak/) server.
+Respective Keycloak containers are already included in the [docker-compose.yml](docker-compose.yml) file (use docker compose profile "auth", e.g.: `docker compose --profile auth up -d`).

 You may also need to modify the configurations in `docker-compose.env.tpl`.

-If Keycloak is run fpr the first time, you need to create an admin account:
+If Keycloak is run for the first time, you need to create an admin account:

 ```sh
 docker compose exec keycloak /opt/jboss/keycloak/bin/add-user-keycloak.sh -u <USERNAME> -p <PASSWORD>